 While the humans are chowing down, give your cat and dog their own little feast.
 Offer them Nylabones or made-for-pet chew bones.
 Or stuff their usual dinner-perhaps with a few added tidbits of turkey, vegetables (try sweet potato or green beans) and dribbles of gravy-inside a Kong toy.
 They’ll be happily occupied for awhile, working hard to extract their dinner from the toy.

 Veterinary Care Available Thanksgiving Day

-In the event you pet gets sick on Thanksgiving Day, St. Francis Animal Hospital and Best VETS will be open.
+In the event you pet gets sick on Thanksgiving Day, St. Francis Animal Hospital will be open.